Lily-Rose Depp: 2014–2018: Early work in independent films and modeling

-In 2016, Depp reprised her Tusk role in the spin-off Yoga Hosers.
 She then landed her first major role portraying the American dancer Isadora Duncan in The Dancer, which premiered at the Cannes Film Festival in the Un Certain Regard category.
 For her performance in the film, Depp was nominated for Most Promising Actress at the 42nd César Awards and Best Female Revelation at the 22nd Lumières Awards.
 She also appeared in the film Planetarium alongside Natalie Portman, who handpicked Depp to play her younger sister.
 In that same year, Depp was made the face of Chanel's iconic fragrance Chanel No. 5 L'Eau.

-In 2018, Depp starred opposite Laurent Lafitte in Les Fauves (Savage).
+In 2018, Depp starred opposite Laurent Lafitte in Les Fauves ('Savages').
 The film was premiered in France in October 2018.
 In the same year, Depp starred in A Faithful Man, directed by Louis Garrel, and co-written by Oscar winner Jean-Claude Carrière.
 The film was premiered at the Toronto International Film Festival in September and released in France in December 2018.
 She received her second nomination for Most Promising Actress at the 44th César Awards.

 2019–present: Mainstream films

 In 2019, Depp appeared in the Netflix documentary short Period.
 End of Sentence. alongside Priyanka Chopra.
 It won the Academy Award for Best Documentary Short Film at the 91st Academy Awards.
 In April 2019, Depp was nominated for the Prix Romy Schneider.
 She starred alongside her aunt Alysson Paradis in the French independent short film Quel Joli Temps Pour Jouer Ses Vingt-ans, in which she played a young woman grieving the loss of a grandfather.
-In the historical epic war film The King, Depp appeared as Catherine of Valois opposite Timothée Chalamet as Henry V. The film had its world premiere at the Venice Film Festival, and was released on Netflix in November 2019.
+In the historical epic war film The King, Depp appeared as Catherine of Valois opposite Timothée Chalamet as Henry V. The film had its world premiere at the 2019 Venice Film Festival, and was released on Netflix in November 2019.
 Of her performance, Owen Gleiberman of Variety wrote, "[Depp] makes her presence felt, for perhaps the first time ever, as Catherine of Valois, whose delicate worldliness matches Henry's", while Rory O'Connor of The Film Stage called it "an excellent cameo".

 In 2021, Depp appeared in the opioid epidemic crime thriller Crisis (originally titled Dreamland) alongside Gary Oldman, Armie Hammer, Evangeline Lilly and Michelle Rodriguez.
 The film was released in the United States to mixed critical reception.
 She also appeared in Neil Burger's science-fiction thriller Voyagers and the Christmas horror comedy Silent Night.
 Depp starred alongside George MacKay in Nathalie Biancheri's psychological drama Wolf.
 The film premiered at TIFF in 2021 to mixed critical reception.